Nathalie Boltt

-Nathalie Boltt (born 19 July 1973) is a South African actress, director and writer.
-Her initial break into acting was in her birth country, South Africa, as Joey Ortlepp on the SABC 3 drama Isidingo from 2001 to 2004.
-She is best known for her recurring role as Penelope Blossom on The CW’s teen drama series Riverdale from 2017 to 2023.
+Nat Boltt (born 19 July 1973) is a South African actress, director and writer, whose debut feature film, Holy Days, which she wrote and directed, was released in 2026.
+She started out as a writer and actor.
+She is known for her role in District 9 and as Penelope Blossom for seven seasons on The CW’s teen drama series Riverdale from 2017 to 2023.
+In 2026, her directorial debut, Holy Days, was released.

 Early life and education

-She grew up in Johannesburg in South Africa during apartheid and graduated with a BA in Acting and Dance from Rhodes University in Grahamstown in 1995.
+Boltt grew up in Johannesburg in South Africa during apartheid and graduated with a BA in Acting and Dance from Rhodes University in Grahamstown in 1995.

 Career

+Her initial break into acting was in her birth country, South Africa, as Joey Ortlepp on the SABC 3 drama Isidingo from 2001 to 2004.
 In 2005, she appeared in The Poseidon Adventure, the NBC remake of the film of the same name.

 In 2009, she had a supporting role in Neill Blomkamp's South Africa-set science fiction action film, District 9.
-She then had a support role in the New Zealand television film, Bloodlines, based on the true story of Colin Bouwer, a South African doctor in New Zealand.
+She then had a support role in the New Zealand television film, Bloodlines, based on the true story of Colin Bouwer, a South African doctor in New Zealand who killed his wife.
 She received a nomination for Best Supporting Actress at the 2011 Aotearoa Film & Television Awards.

 In 2017, she had a role in 24 Hours to Live alongside Ethan Hawke.

 She also voices many characters, including of DottyWot in the New Zealand children's series The WotWots.

-In November 2024, she began filming her directorial debut, Holy Days, in New Zealand.
-In the film, Jackie Weaver, Judy Davis and Miriam Margolyes stars as three nuns on New Zealand's South Island.
-The film is slated to screen for distributors at the 2025 Toronto International Film Festival, although a public release date has not yet been announced.
+In 2026, her directorial debut, Holy Days, was released.
+Filmed in New Zealand, the movie features Jackie Weaver, Judy Davis and Miriam Margolyes as elderly nuns who take a road trip to try and save their convent.
+The film was screened for distributors at the 2025 Toronto International Film Festival, and premiered to at the Santa Barbara International Film Festival.
+It was theatrically released in New Zealand on 26 February, and will be released in North America on 27 March.